List of Army Wives characters: Pamela Moran

 Pamela Moran (portrayed by Brigid Brannagh) is the wife of Master Sergeant Chase Moran.
 She was a Boston PD cop before leaving it to marry Chase.
-The couple have a son Lucas and daughter Katherine Eileen "Katie".
+The couple have a son Lucas and daughter Katherine "Katie" Eileen.
 She is frequently seen alone with her children due to Chase's army commitments.
-She has difficulty dealing with Chase's commitments to Delta Force and the secrecy of his deployments.
+She has difficulty dealing with Chase's commitments to Delta Force and the secrecy of his deployments because she never knows when he was going to be called away on a mission.

 When Roxy first moves to Fort Marshall she befriends her and the two become best friends, as do their children.
 They frequently babysit each other's children.

+Pamela and Chase end up getting a divorce because Pamela could not handle Chase being away all time at a moment's notice with Delta Force.
+Pamela moved into an apartment off post and Chase moved into a smaller house on post.
+After a while, Chase finally went to Pamela with his papers and told her that he requested to be transferred out of Delta when he got hired at a job in California.

-Chase leaves the Army in order to spend more time with his family and finds a well-paid management position in California.
+Chase leaves the Army and Delta Force in order to spend more time with his family and finds a well-paid management position in California.
 Pamela and the children stay in Charleston so the children can finish off the school year.
 In the beginning of Season 6 her apartment is so severely damaged by the hurricane that it had to be condemned and their possessions are too damaged and ruined.
-Pamela decides to join Chase earlier as she and the kids miss him.
+Pamela and the kids move in with Roxy and Trevor and their two boys for a while before Pamela decides to join Chase earlier as she and the kids miss him.
 They move to California at the beginning of Season 6.

 Since leaving the show Brigid Brannagh has made several special appearances.
-In the Season 6 episode "Hello, Stranger", Pamela and Chase invite Roxy and Trevor to meet them for the weekend in Miami as Chase was there for a convention.
+In the Season 6 episode "Hello Stranger", Pamela and Chase invite Roxy and Trevor to meet them for the weekend in Miami as Chase is there for a convention.
 She returns again, in the first episode of Season 7, to attend Claudia Joy's funeral.